dzavalishin/jdrive/README.md

 This is an attempt to port [OpenTTD](https://www.openttd.org/) to Java.

-Current state: The game is not playable.
-Save/load is incomplete and pathfinding is broken.
+Current state: The game is partially playable - road vehicles are working.
+But Save/load is incomplete.

-You're welcome to take part in development!
+You're welcome to take part in testing and/or development!

 Screenshots: